stcui007/ngen/doc/BMI_MODELS.md

   * the string value of the primary output variable
   * this is the value that returned by the realization's `get_response()`
   * the string must match an item return by the relevant variant of the BMI `get_output_var_names()` function
+* `modules`
+  * a list of individual formulation configs for component modules of a BMI multi-module formulation
+  * each item in the list will be another nested JSON config object for a BMI formulation

 ### Semi-Optional Parameters
-There are some special config parameters which are not *always* required in BMI formulation configs, but are in some circumstances.
-Thus, they do not strictly behave exactly as *Required* params do in the configuration, but they should be thought of as required (and will trigger errors when missing) in certain situations.
+There are some special BMI formulation config parameters which are required in certain circumstances, but which are neither *always* required nor required for either all single- or multi-module formulations.
+Thus, they do not behave exactly as *Required* params do in the configuration.
+However, they should be thought of as de facto required (and will trigger errors when missing) in the specific situations in which they are applicable.

 * `forcing_file`
   * string path to the forcing data file for the catchment
-  * required whenever a model needs to read its own forcings directly
+  * must be set whenever a model needs to read its own forcings directly
     * this is set/indicated using `uses_forcing_file` as described above
   * the BMI model's initialization config (i.e., `init_config` above) may define an analogous property, and the two should properly correspond in such cases
 * `library_file`